felixbenzbaldas/sems-project/README.md

 #### Project Status

 Sems is being developed.
-The first useful features probably are available in october 2024.
+The first useful features will probably be available in october 2024.

-#### Architecture / Code Design
+#### Aspect Concept

-In order to provide a high degree of flexibility, a special concept is used.
-It is called *aspect concept*.
+In order to provide a high degree of flexibility, I'm trying out a new concept.
+It is called *aspect concept*. (see *protocol/240805 - aspect concept.txt*)

-The code is mainly developed with TDD.
-The code design is influenced by these books:
-- *Clean Code* by Robert C. Martin
-- *Test-Driven Development* by Kent Beck
-- *Unit Testing* by Vladimir Khorikov

 #### Predecessor